 "I saw that there is a residence hall handbook.
 Did you get one or have you seen it?"
 "I know you are living on your own now, but I want you to remember that just like there are rules at home, there will be rules in the residence halls.
 It is important that you find out what the rules are and stick to them.
 I want to make sure you are making the most out of your college experience and not finding yourself in any trouble."
 "Have you met your RA yet?
 Have they talked to you about safety and policies in the residence halls?"
+Regardless of whether or not your student is using alcohol, the school should have residence hall policies and procedures.
+Your student might be unaware of these policies.
+By talking to your student, you can help them be informed and avoid trouble in their residence hall.
 "What is your RA like?"
 "Is there anything about your living situation that makes you feel unsafe?"
-Regardless of whether or not your child is using alcohol, the school should have residence hall policies and procedures.
-Your child might be unaware of these policies.
-By talking to your child, you can help them be informed and avoid trouble in their residence hall.

-"What is he/she like?"
+"What are they like?"
 "Do you two get along?"
 "How compatible are you and your roommate?"
 "How is living with another person?"
 Having an incompatible roommate can make living in the residence halls very stressful.
-If your child and his/her roommate don't see eye to eye on certain key issues, their room can feel as tense as a war zone.
-If your child is upset with their roommate, you should talk to them about taking appropriate actions to navigate this situation.

-You can start the conversation by asking about your child's roommate.
+If your student and their roommate don't see eye to eye on certain key issues, their room can feel as tense as a war zone.
+If your student is upset with their roommate, you should talk to them about taking appropriate actions to navigate the situation.
+You can start the conversation by asking about your student's roommate.

 "I know things might be a little tough with your roommate, but you shouldn't give up.
 See if things get better if you two work at it."
-"Sometimes it is best if you look at it this way-you don't have to be best friends; you just have to be able to live with each other."
+"Sometimes it is best if you look at it this way you don't have to be best friends; you just have to be able to live with each other."
 "It'll help if you don't let problems pile up; address every issue with a calm and honest conversation and be ready to compromise."
 "Have you spoken to your RA about these difficulties?
-He/She might be able to help you figure out a solution."
-These questions will help you understand how your child feels about their living situation.
+They might be able to help you figure out a solution."
+These questions will help you understand how your student feels about their living situation.
 If they are unhappy, assure them that things sometimes get better with time and if not, there is always a way to switch roommates.